-Congress continues to stall Lingayat issue ahead of 2018 Karnataka elections
+Karnataka elections: For Congress, the Lingayat issue now a double-edged sword

 The Congress is trying to retain power in Karnataka, one of the last few states it still controls, as it holds the key to a national revival of party before the 2019 Lok Sabha elections.

 “Initially (after constituting the committee), they (Congress) were very happy to have scored over BJP in the Veerashaiva-Lingayat issue.
-What they did not expect was the divide within its own ranks due to the whole idea,” Harish Ramaswamy, political analyst and professor of political science at Karnatak University, Dharwad, said.
+What they did not expect was the divide within its own ranks due to the whole idea,” said Harish Ramaswamy, political analyst and professor of political science at Karnatak University, Dharwad.

 Members of the state cabinet clashed at the last meet on 8 March, when the issue was first taken up for discussion.
 T.B.
 Jayachandra, the state’s law and parliamentary affairs minister, said the cabinet had a “detailed discussion” over a report on Lingayats prepared by the committee, even though he admitted that there were only a few copies which not everyone was able to read.